 On December 1, 2017, the Company entered into a 60-month lease agreement to lease office space.
 During the 2018 fiscal year, the Company entered into a sublease agreement with a related party.
-Half of the office lease space has been allocated to the related party, and the Company is reimbursed for half of the monthly lease payments for the remaining term of the lease, terminating on November 30, 2022.
+Half of the office lease space was allocated to the related party, and the Company was reimbursed for half of the monthly lease payments for the remaining term of the lease, which terminated on November 30, 2022.

-The Company has recorded this lease as a right-of-use asset (note 6) and lease liability in the consolidated statements of financial position as of December 31, 2022, and 2021.
+The Company recorded this lease as a right-of-use asset (note 6) and a corresponding lease liability in the consolidated statements of financial position as of December 31, 2023, and 2022.
 On initial recognition, the lease liability was measured at the present value of the lease payments.
-The lease payments are discounted using an interest rate of 15%, which is the Company's incremental borrowing rate.
+The lease payments were discounted using an interest rate of 15%, which is the Company's incremental borrowing rate.